Rett-S/project3/README.txt

-CS 4500 - Project 2: System Clock
+CS 4500 - Project 3: Adding Message Passing
 Rett Swyers

 Intructions on how to run this file: